C. West Churchman: Personal life

 His wife Gloria Churchman died in 2009.
-About her husband, she said, "Academic philosophy wasn't satisfying to him.
-He demanded that philosophy have meaning in the world.
-He wanted to insert an ethical dimension into science.
-And he really made it his job to remind all these CEOs that they had ethical responsibilities."

 "He was a tremendous teacher.
 People would flock to his class," Gloria Churchman said.
 "He always kept you on the edge of your chair, because he was a very, very exciting lecturer.
 He had students from everywhere, all over the world."

 Professor Churchman and Gloria Churchman are survived by their son Daniel Wharton Churchman (Josh) of Bolinas, his daughter-in-law Joy Churchman and two grandchildren, Jenna and Kyle Churchman.

 Recognition

 Churchman's honors include the Academy of Management’s Best Book in Management Award and the McKinsey Book Award, both in 1968.
 In 1965 he was elected as a Fellow of the American Statistical Association.
 His work was further honored through three honorary doctorates given to him by the Washington University in St. Louis in 1975, the University of Lund, Sweden in 1984, and the Umeå University, Sweden in 1986.
 In 1983, Churchman received the Berkeley Citation, one of the campus's highest awards.
 In 1999 he received the LEO Award for Lifetime Exceptional Achievement in Information Systems.

 He was elected to the 2002 class of Fellows of the Institute for Operations Research and the Management Sciences.

 The West Churchman Memorial Prize was awarded in 2014, during the 10th Brazilian Congress of systems, conducted by CORS - USP, after a selection carried out by an editorial committee, composed of researchers from several countries.
 The purpose of it was to provide recognition to an important systemic research work developed within the highest ethical and methodological standards as advocated C. West Churchman.